SettleScape/server/notes/world-sizes-and-borders.rst

 Because terrain generates around players up to the server's view distance, we should make the world border `(viewDistance + 1) * chunkSize * 2` smaller in each dimension (with the `+1` to act as a buffer / margin of error, just in case).
 Because positions in the Nether are linked to those in the overworld and we need these to be in-sync, the Nether border must be exactly 1/8 the overworld border.
 This means that the area outside the Nether's world border will always be quite large, given the requirement that we always generate to region boundaries.

+Lastly, it's important to note that positive coordinates are bounded 1 lower than negative ones.  (ie, -512 to -1 is 0 to 511.)
+A heuristic for whether you did this right is whether your positive bounds are all odd.

 Current world sizes and borders
 ================================================================================